 Jabra Elite 45h microphone demo:

-The Jabra Elite 85h may be within the same Jabra Elite family, but are wholly different headphones from the Elite 45h.
-For one, the Jabra Elite 85h are over-ear headphones with noise cancelling technology.
+The Jabra Elite 85h may be within the same Jabra Elite family, but it’s a wholly different set of headphones from the Elite 45h.
+For one, the Jabra Elite 85h has an over-ear design with noise cancelling.
 This larger build may be unappealing to some, but it’s key to a good pair of noise cancelling headphones.
 The Elite 85h ear cups completely encompass the ears and effectively block out background noise.
-The Elite 85h are also more flexible than the Elite 45h: the ear cups can rotate to lie flat and fold up towards the headband to fit in the more protective zippered case.
+The Elite 85h is also more flexible than the Elite 45h: the ear cups can rotate to lie flat and fold up towards the headband to fit in the more protective zippered case.

 You may like: Best noise cancelling headphones

-The Elite 85h battery lasted nearly 35 hours on a single charge which is very good but doesn’t touch the rated 50-hour battery life from the Jabra Elite 45h.
-Both headsets support fast charging: 15 minutes connected to the USB-C cable grants the Elite 85h five hours of playtime, which is half as efficient as the Elite 45h fast charging performance.
+The Elite 85h battery lasts nearly 35 hours which is very good but doesn’t touch the rated 50-hour battery life from the Jabra Elite 45h.
+Both headsets support fast charging: 15 minutes connected to the USB-C cable grants the Elite 85h 5 hours of playtime, which is half as efficient as the Elite 45h fast charging performance.

 Neither headset supports aptX for reliable, high-quality streaming on Android; however, the Jabra Elite 85h houses a headphones jack for wired playback.
 Both of Jabra’s headphones support Bluetooth multipoint, but it was more reliable with the over-ear headset.